arunKumarNOP/h1702_ctf_writeups/L6/README.md

 Running `netstat` in adb shell we get that indeed it listen on port 1337.

-Forwaring ports so that we can connect it with netcat from host system directly.
+Forwarding ports so that we can connect it with netcat from host system directly.

 <pre>
 $ adb forward tcp:1337 tcp:1337